robstave/ArduinoComponentSketches/ACS-85 ATTiny85 sketches/ACS-85-0122/README.md

 Simple version of phase distortion.
 See how its described here. https://electricdruid.net/phase-distortion-synthesis/

+Thats just a part of what phase distortion synthesis is.
+Im just exploring that little example.
+See ACS-85-120 for a better discription

 In this case, it is truely the diagram that explains the phase distortion where it looks like they picked and x,y point and drew a line from 0,0 to x,y to 255,255.